Selinaqianli/login/README.md

       ```yaml
             "Your account has been locked.
 There are n minutes left to be unlocked."
       ```
-        * Description: <br /> The user has been locked, return error message the remaining time to be unlocked.
+        * Description: <br /> The user has been locked, return error message to show the remaining time to be unlocked.
         * Image: ![](img/loginWhenAccountLocked.png)
     * Response Code: 404
         * Request Body: